Crash of a Douglas C-47A-65-DL in Fort Pepperrell AFB: 1 killed

 Circumstances:

-One minute after takeoff from Gander Airport, while climbing by night, the aircraft stalled and crashed in a wooded area, killing all four crew members.
-They were engaged in a transatlantic delivery flight to England.
+One minute after takeoff from Gander Airport, while climbing at night, the airplane stalled and crashed in a wooded area, killing all four crew members.
+The airplane was en route to England to be delivered to the Royal Air Force.

 Crew: